liam-clifford/Salesforce-Spark-Connector/README.md

 ## Salesforce SOQL Spark Connector

-This connector enables users to easily retrieve data from Salesforce and store it in a Spark DataFrame.
+This connector enables users to easily retrieve data from Salesforce and materialize it in a Spark Temporary View.

 ### Authentication